 We all have times when we do not speak smoothly.
 We may add "uh" or "you know" to what we say.
 Or, we may say a sound or word more than once.
-These disfluencies are normal if they happen every once in a while.
-When it happens a lot, it may be stuttering.
+These are called disfluencies.

 Stuttering can change from day to day.
 You may have times when you are fluent and times when you stutter more.
 Stress or excitement can lead to more stuttering.

-The following types of disfluencies happen when you stutter:
+The following types of disfluencies happen when someone stutters:

-Stuttering usually starts between 2 and 6 years old.
+Stuttering usually starts between 2 and 6 years of age.
 Many children go through normal periods of disfluency lasting less than 6 months.
 Stuttering lasting longer than this may need treatment.

 There is no one cause of stuttering.
 Possible causes include the following:

 You cannot always know which children will continue to stutter, but the following factors may place them at risk:

 If you think your child stutters, get help from an SLP as early as possible.
 Early help can reduce the chances that your child will keep stuttering.
 Contact an SLP if any of the following things happen:

 It's not easy to tell if your child stutters.
 Stuttering is more than disfluencies, so it is important to see an SLP for testing.
 The SLP will look at the following things: